Clifford the Big Red Dog (film): Critical response

 Owen Gleiberman of Variety wrote: "Clifford the Big Red Dog becomes a rowdy chase film-- as agreeable as Clifford himself, as simultaneously cute and in-your-face and as genially random in its ability to create chaos."
 Angie Han of The Hollywood Reporter wrote: "It's not reinventing the wheel or breaking new ground; [and] it's unlikely to wow audiences with its bold artistic vision or profound emotional depths.
 But there's a place for sturdy and familiar entertainment that delivers exactly what it intends, and Clifford the Big Red Dog is just that."

 Graphic novel adaptation

-Comic writer Georgia Ball and illustrator Chi Ngo adapted the film into a graphic novel entitled Clifford the Big Red Dog: The Movie Graphic Novel, which was originally scheduled to be published on August 23, 2021, but was pushed back to December 7, 2021, one month after the film's release.
+Comic writer Georgia Ball and illustrator Chi Ngo adapted the film into a graphic novel entitled Clifford the Big Red Dog: The Movie Graphic Novel.
+The graphic novel adaptation was originally scheduled to be published on August 23, 2021, but was pushed back to December 7, 2021 (one month after the film's release).

 Sequel

-In November 2021, it was reported that Paramount Pictures and Entertainment One are developing a sequel to the film.
+In November 2021, it was reported that Paramount Pictures is developing a sequel to the film.